ChristianVillalba/the-complete-web-development-bootcamp/08 - APIs/README.md

     * Once the users selects their favourite ingredient, the website provides the receipt to prepare the taco based.
 * **02 - Axios**
     * Website that provides some task to do when you are bored
-    * It fetchs a random activity from that endpoint which was https://bored-api.appbrewery.com/
+    * It fetchs a random activity from that endpoint which is https://bored-api.appbrewery.com/random
     * A random activity that gets populated into a card with the information:
         * Name of the activity
         * Type of activity